 Antioxidants contained in coffee reduce inflammation.
 The drink can also prevent diabetes and certain types of cancer.
 Another potential benefit of coffee drinking is the effect it may have on athletic performance.

-Coffee for Athletic Performance
+May Enhance Athletic Performance

 In the world today, coffee is a hot topic.
 Many enthusiasts will debate all things until the sun goes down, whether it be the bean source, the blend, or the pros and cons of fair trade coffee.

 Some even debate the different flavors of the bean.
 And although the taste of a cup of joe is what draws in some of its drinkers.

 Many people have a cup to boost their energy levels, whether it be for athletic performance or to get through their daily tasks.

 Coffee contains caffeine, a stimulant that reduces fatigue, improves endurance, and increases muscular strength.

 It does so by stimulating the brain and the central nervous system, which leads to a positive impact on athletic performance.